mikebader/project-shared-satisfaction/drafts/multiethnic-nhoods.md

 \input{../analysis/tables/supp-chgtert.tex}

-[^education]: \revision{Educational differences in satisfaction caused the substantial differences between the estimated intercept parameters across the three tertiles.
+[^education]: \label{rev:education}\revision{Educational differences in satisfaction caused the substantial differences between the estimated intercept parameters across the three tertiles.
 Differences between groups defined by educational attainment spanned a 44.3 percent range, from a low of 52.4 percent among those with an M.A. degree or equivalent to 96.7 percent among those with less than a high school degree.
 The large intercept parameter estimate ended up being so high because high school graduates were on the high end of the distribution (85.6 percent were satisfied).}

-\revision{Another concern might be that an insufficient number of white respondents lived in neighborhoods that lost white residents from 2000 to 2015.
+\label{rev:chgsat}\revision{Another concern might be that an insufficient number of white respondents lived in neighborhoods that lost white residents from 2000 to 2015.
 The lack of white respondents across the distribution of white change could indicate a problem with selection out of multiracial neighborhoods.
 Even in the neighborhoods that lost the most whites (i.e., the first tertile), there were still 90 white respondents (out of 227, or 40 percent).}

 \revision{Figure \@ref(fig:supp-chgsat) shows further evidence that white respondents lived in neighborhoods throughout the distribution of white population changes.
 The top panel shows the smoothed satisfaction among whites across neighborhoods with different changes to the white population.
 It confirms that white residents in neighborhoods that gained whites were more satisfied than those in neighborhoods that lost whites.
 The bottom panel of Figure \@ref(fig:supp-chgsat) shows that whites were well-represented in all three tertiles of white population change.
 As a result, the confidence intervals around estimates were much narrower in the middle of the distribution of white neighborhood population change than on the two extremes.
 The clustering of white residents in the middle of the distribution of white change further allays concerns that selection causes the finding of shared satisfaction (but does not alleviate them entirely).}